awkena/panGenomeBreedr/docs/reference/pg_get_sample_metadata.md

-# Retrieve sample metadata from the database (online)
+# Get sample metadata from the database (online)

-This function connects to the public panGenomeBreedr API to fetch accession-level metadata, such as origin, race, and classification from the 'metadata' table.
-It supports optional filtering by specific columns to easily subset populations for downstream analysis.
+Get sample metadata from the database (online)

 ## Usage